mirceawashere/bearapp-backup/README.md

 # **# bearapp backup**
 basically a .sh script for the automatic backup of the  [Bear app](https://bear.app) notes database

-==🔵requierments==: in my current set-up, I already have a cloud-based backup tool (Dropbox), which automatically backups certain folders on my hard drive.
+**requierments**: in my current set-up, I already have a cloud-based backup tool (Dropbox), which automatically backups certain folders on my hard drive.
 So you’re going to need something similar for this whole thing to work.

 ## the idea
 This idea came up after I read the [documentation](https://bear.app/faq/where-are-bears-notes-located/) of the [Bear app](https://bear.app), where it stated that notes are ***only*** stored on a local macOS database located at: